myndpm/open-source/docs/dyn-forms/getting-started/README.md

 It's recommended to import the Dynamic Forms in the module which declares the component using it.
-This library doesn't need anything in the root Application Module, unless you declare there components that use dyn-forms.
+This library doesn't need anything in the root Application Module, unless you declare components that use dyn-forms there.

 ```typescript
 import { DynFormsModule } from '@myndpm/dyn-forms';